Kong/docs.konghq.com/app/kubernetes-ingress-controller/1.1.x/concepts/deployment.md

 ---
-title: Kubernetes Ingress Controller Deployment
+title: Kong Ingress Controller Deployment
 ---

 The {{site.kic_product_name}} is designed to be deployed in a variety of ways